 One article cannot even start to encompass all of her work, ideas, thoughts and influences.
 One book barely begins to give a proper overview of this powerful and humble woman.
 The best way to “know” Dion Fortune is to read her work; to allow it to soak into your psyche, and, potentially, light up your soul and inform your mission as a Goddess Woman on this Earth.

 In his book, Priestess: The Life and Magic of Dion Fortune, Alan Richardson says that “there is a lively company of us who can also swap memories of the exact moment when we first stumbled upon the name ‘Dion Fortune’ and felt a curious frisson that was almost like recognition.”
 I can confirm that and many delightful conversations have been initiated over the years with that exact subject as the focus.
 That topic is also what brought me to do this article on Dion Fortune and to share some of my favorite books written by her.

 The fascinating power of Dion Fortune’s writings is that they do not fade.
 They are as relevant and efficacious to those seeking a mystical, spiritual path today as they were when they were written and, perhaps, even more so.

 I was handed the book “Mystical Qabalah” almost 20 years ago and it has remained a well-worn, treasured part of my library.
-The person who handed me the book also advised me to read “Mystical Qabalah” backwards – as in begin with the chapter of the sephiroth of Malkuth and work to Kether.
+Hint for the “Mystical Qabalah” s to approach backwards – as in begin with the chapter of the sephiroth of Malkuth and work to Kether.
 It helped tremendously in the first few readings of the book.

 “A religion without a goddess is halfway to atheism.” ― Dion Fortune